 At Tapestry, we believe that it is important to focus on building positive relationships in our school community.
 One way we do this is by engaging in initiatives and team building, along with other crew structures.
 Three times a year we will participate in PIRRfect Days at Tapestry Middle School.
-This day will allow students to engage with members of their school community, reflect, set goals and focus on our PIRR compass traits that will help students succeed back in the classroom.
-There is an explicit focus on character, reflection on character and critique of character throughout each portion of this experience.
-Further, at Tapestry Middle School, we believe in a growth mindset approach to education.
-Students will work hard and improve, through constant reflection and goal setting.
-These days offer an additional time to do so.
+This is a day for students to strengthen relationships and build social awareness within Crew through team building, having fun, and meeting one of the follow goals: